quarkslab/irma/README.md

 #### 4. Provision your VMs

-Due to Ansible limit using parallel execution, you’ll need to launch the provision Vagrant command only for one VM:
+Due to Ansible limitations using parallel execution, you’ll need to launch the provision Vagrant command only for one VM:

 ```